 Each quill could write for a few pages before needing to be retrimmed.
 A good quill would only last about a week.

-Dip pens also required constant...dipping...which meant inconsistent ink flow as the ink would run out every few words and have to be re-dipped.
+They also required constant...dipping....
+This meant inconsistent ink flow as the ink would run out every few words and have to be re-dipped.

 Dipping frequently caused ink blotches and splatters.